debruijn/debruijn.github.io/content/posts/why_adventofcode.md

 ### Some tips if you are new to it
 - In most cases it is ideal to figure out a solution that would work for any input, so don't (permanently) hard code in some specific numbers or properties of your input.
-But sometimes, looking at patterns in the data is part of the challenge, so if you can't figure out a general solution, then it might be such a day where you actually have to construct a data-specific solution.
+But sometimes, looking at patterns in the data is part of the challenge, so if you can't figure out a general solution, then it might be such a day for which you actually have to construct a data-specific solution.
 - Speaking of input data: if you want to make use of Git repositories for managing your code, then don't include the input files within them if you make the repositories public.
 Eric (the creator of Advent of Code) has requested to keep